codewars/docs/content/languages/cpp/authoring/index.md

 - Appropriate containers should be used, _especially_ when used as input arguments or return values:
   - C-style raw arrays and pointers to arrays need to be avoided
   - `std::array`, `std::pair`, or `std::tuple` should be used for data of known size.
 Avoid representing 2D points or pairs with `std::vector`.
-  - `std::vector` should be used for arrays of varying size
+  - `std::vector` is not the only available option, and can be replaced by another container (for example, `std::set`), a set of iterators, a range, or any other construct suitable for the task.
-  - `std::string` should be used instead of C-strings
+  - `std::string` or `std::string_view` should be used instead of C-strings

 ### Header files